AKROGIS/Facilities-Website/to_do.md

 * Add 2019 Chilkoot Trail features
 * Add 2019 WRST Trail survey
 * Add Bartlet Cove assets
-* Add 2019 DENA Culvert survey
+* Move road signs from Installations to facilities
 * Add Comm Tower at GLBA (86988/1482171) southwest of 91285
 * Add KEFJ Roadside signs (from installations/RTK survey)
 * Populate missing map labels (Name in LOCATION popup) -- mostly buildings (Can grab from POI)
 * Support additional asset codes (e.g. maintained landscapes) from LOCATIONS
   - Focus on those that are parents to existing items
 * Add building assets (when we have photos)
 * Fuel storage tanks?
+(DENA is done)
 * General review and cleanup of misc issue
   - Resolve missing trail @ Savage river and McKinley Station (surveyed in 2015 but not in DB)
   - End of most trails not as surveyed (or at trail head sign) connectors have been added